TheOdinProject/curriculum/foundations/installations/installation_guides/linux/dual_boot.md

 There are a few ways to resolve this dilemma but we're going to go with the most simple one: temporarily disabling BitLocker.

-This [Dual Booting Ubuntu With Windows 10 Pro With BitLocker Encryption guide from It's FOSS](https://itsfoss.com/dual-boot-ubuntu-windows-bitlocker/) will get you moving in the right direction, particularly steps 2, 3, and 8.
-Step 1 is regarding making backups, which everyone should do on the regular.
-The remaining steps are regarding installing Ubuntu, which are already provided in this lesson above.
-These instructions are relevant for Windows 10 and 11.
+[Ubuntu's official guide for turning off BitLocker in Windows](https://ubuntu.com/desktop/docs/en/latest/how-to/turn-off-bitlocker-in-windows/#turn-off-bitlocker-in-windows) will provide you with instructions on how to disable BitLocker on both Windows 11 and prior Windows releases.

 If you're going to install Ubuntu on a separate drive/partition that does not have BitLocker enabled then you should have no issues dual booting and will not need to disable BitLocker.

 ### Step 1: Download Ubuntu

 First, you need to download the version of Ubuntu you want to install on your computer.
 Ubuntu comes in different versions ("flavors"), but we suggest the standard desktop [Ubuntu](https://releases.ubuntu.com/24.04/).
-If you're using an older computer, we recommend [Xubuntu](https://xubuntu.org/release/24.04/).
-Be sure to download the 64-bit version of Ubuntu or Xubuntu.
+Be sure to download the 64-bit version of Ubuntu.
 If you reach the download page and are unsure about what version to choose, it is recommended that you pick the Long-Term Support (LTS) version 24.04 (Noble Numbat).
 You may be tempted to choose a more recent release if one exists, but this version is tried and tested by the Odin Project community and therefore the most reliable option for the purposes of this curriculum.

 ### Step 2: Create a bootable flash drive

-Next, follow the guide on [how to create an Ubuntu Live USB in Windows](https://itsfoss.com/create-live-usb-of-ubuntu-in-windows/) to create a bootable flash drive so that you can install Ubuntu on your hard drive.
-If you don't have a flash drive, you can also use a CD or DVD.
+Next, follow [step 3 from the official Install Ubuntu Desktop guide](https://ubuntu.com/tutorials/install-ubuntu-desktop#3-create-a-bootable-usb-stick) to create a bootable flash drive so that you can install Ubuntu on your hard drive.
+You will need a USB stick with at least 12GB or above available.
+Be sure to back up any data that you have on this USB stick because this step involves erasing all data available on this stick.

-Note: You can use this method to try out [different flavors of Ubuntu](https://www.ubuntu.com/download/flavours) if you'd like.
-These images allow you to try out different flavors without committing to an installation.
-Be aware that running the OS from a flash drive will cause the OS to be slow and can decrease the life of your flash drive.

 ### Step 3: Install Ubuntu